Md-Mohai-Minul-Islam/md-mohai-minul-islam.github.io/self-study.md

 author_profile: true
 ---

-I have completed some valued online courses from platforms like MITOpenCourseWare and Coursera to enhance my expertise:
+I have completed some valued online courses from platforms like MIT OpenCourseWare and Coursera to enhance my expertise:

 - Machine Learning
 - Theoretical Computer Science